-Risk Likelihood Consequence Rating Action/Strategy Council may not resolve to approve the application.
-Possible Insignificant Low Ensure Council is aware that the application is compliant.
+14. Likelihood Consequence Risk Rating Action/Strategy Council may Possible Insignificant Low Ensure Council is not resolve to aware that the approve the application is application. compliant.

 - 15. The applicants have agreed in writing to pay all costs associated with the acquisition, which will include costs for advertising the proposal. - 16.
 The adjoining landowner at 110 Holmes Road has indicated that he would be interested in acquiring 50% of the land.
 It is therefore proposed that 50% of the land area between 110 Holmes Road and 17 Dampiera Court be made available to the owner of 17 Dampiera Court and the other 50% be made available to the owner of 110 Holmes Road.